 Icons, Spoilers, & Color Coding

 I'm a ordinary player who enjoys teaching and making friends.
-I live stream often on Twitch, commentating my games and talking with viewers.
 I welcome questions and constructive criticisms.
+I live stream on Twitch, commentating my games and talking with viewers.
 Find me in-game (NA server; IGN: The All Tomato) and around the web at:

 What is League of Legends?